-Just hearing the words spelling test has caused students to groan in despair for hundreds of years, yet spelling tests are a hugely valuable learning tool which don’t have to be a chore, students are often afraid of spelling practice!
+Just hearing the words spelling test has caused students to groan in despair for hundreds of years.
+Yet spelling test is a hugely valuable learning tool which doesnt have to be a chore, students are often afraid of spelling practice!

-Teaching methods for literacy have changed over the decades, with the emphasis shifting between the different skills and testing practices.
+Teaching methods for literacy have changed over the decades, with the emphasis shifting between the different skills and spelling practice.

-The first step is to find out what’s really going on our schools, how teachers teach spelling and what educators really know about this essential subject.
+The first step is to find out whats really going on our schools.
+It is essential to how teachers teach spelling and what educators suggest for better spelling practice.

-So let’s take a look at the methods and history of teaching and testing spelling, so that you can make an informed decision about your child’s needs.
+So lets take a look at the methods and history of teaching and testing spelling.

 There are four main types of a spelling test, each of which focuses on a different skill: